maxsky/openconnect-gui/docs/webpage.md

 ### Webpage maintenance
-Following stesp summarize how to update OpenConnect-GUI web page, screen shots and its conten:
+The following steps summarize how to update the OpenConnect-GUI web page, both the screenshots and its contents:

 1. images/screenshots preaparation:
-    - prepare desired screen shots (common width is 650px)
+    - prepare desired screenshots (common width is 650px)
     - checkout project into 'gh-pages' branch
     - create or upload images to e.g. screenshots folder
     - commit & submit - and continue with web-text changes...